Updated: Jun 19, 2022

 So what kind of protein should I be eating?

 Most athletes will get adequate protein from the diet.
 However, if you feel like you are low on energy and need more protein, you can use protein supplements.
-Protein supplements may come in different forms such as: protein shakes, protein powders, or specific amino acid supplements in a pill form (note: before taking supplements its important to consult a registered dietitian).
+Protein supplements may come in different forms such as: protein shakes, protein powders, or specific amino acid supplements in a pill form (note: before taking supplements it’s important to consult with your doctor or a registered dietitian).

 As a vegetarian or vegan, can I get enough protein?

-YES!
-Although it is a conventional belief that eating meat is the only way to build muscle in actuality, there are plenty of plant sources with sufficient stores of protein to help you bulk up.
+YES, of course you can!
+Although it is a conventional belief that eating meat is the only way to build muscle, in actuality there are plenty of plant sources with sufficient stores of protein to help you bulk up.
 There are many Olympic athletes that are vegetarian and vegan, such as cyclist Lizzie Armitstead, track and field legend Carl Lewis, and runner Edwin Moses, to name a few.
-In fact some of the strongest and largest animals on the planet are vegan: gorillas, horses, and even elephants!
+The strongest man in the world is a vegan – check it out by watching “Game Changers” on Netflix.
+And, some of the strongest and largest animals on the planet are vegan: gorillas, horses, and even elephants!

 Plant-based protein sources:

-Easy ways to incorporate the plant-based proteins into your diet are to enjoy a bean burrito, have a bowl of minestrone soup, add garbanzos and slivered almonds to a salad, or make a quinoa salad with veggies and toasted pumpkin seeds.
+Easy ways to incorporate the plant-based proteins into your diet are to enjoy a bean burrito, have a bowl of lentil soup, veggie stir-fry with tofu or cashews, peanut butter and banana sandwich, add garbanzos and slivered almonds to a salad, or make a quinoa salad with veggies and toasted pumpkin seeds.

 Photo credit: <a href=’https://www.freepik.com/photos/ribbon’>Ribbon photo created by freepik – www.freepik.com</a>